haxsaw/actuator/Tutorial.md

 In this example, the ConfigClassTask wrapper makes the NodeConfig model appear to be a plain task, and allows the MultiTask wrapper to create as many instances of NodeConfig as needed according to the the number of items that are returned by the reference selection expression, GridNamespace.q.grid.all().

-The big operational difference here is that each "reset | copy" pipeline operates in parallel on each component named by GridNamespace.q.grid.all().
+The big operational difference here is that each "reset | copy" pipeline operates in parallel on each role named by GridNamespace.q.grid.all().
 In the MultiTask example, all _resets_ had to complete before the first _copy_ could start on *any* role, but with ConfigClassTask, if one node finishes its _reset_ before another, that node's _copy_ task can start right away.
 This means that slow nodes don't slow down all work within the MultiTask.
 The MultiTask still won't complete until all of the ConfigClassTask instances complete, but overall progress will be less "lumpy" than if each MultiTask had to wait until the slowest task completed.

 Notice that nowhere in the NodeConfig model is a _task_role_ identified.
 This is characteristic of models that are to be wrapped with ConfigClassTask-- the task_role will be externally supplied, and hence no reference is required within the model that is to be wrapped.
 Here, the MultiTask supplies the task_role value from the GridNamespace.q.grid.all() expression.